-Brad Kleindl, Ph.D., Dean, School of Business Nicolas Koudou, Ph.D., Director, Master of Business Administration Program
+Brad Kleindl, Ph.D., Dean, School of Business Lee Nordgren, D.Sc., Director, Master of Business Administration Program

-The School of Business at Park University is one of the largest not-for-profit business schools in the United States.
-The mission of the School of Business is to provide quality, innovative, application-based learning which prepares a diversity of learners to support free enterprise in a socially responsible manner within a global community.
+The School of Business at Park University is one of the largest not-for-profit business schools in the United States, and is accredited by the Accreditation Council for Business Schools and Programs.
 Students in the School of Business can take courses at any of the University's Kansas City area locations or online.
 In addition, the School of Business delivers education to its campus centers throughout the U.S.